mitin001/transcriber/blog/books/emotionally-immature-parents-recovering-from/04-how-to-resist-emotional-takeovers.md

 > They use their sense of urgency as entitlement to your help.

 If your emotionally immature mother tries to lure you into her home with a home-cooked meal, but you have to come right away while it's still hot, don't rush.
-The meal might not be as fresh when you arrive, and you may have to reheat it, but at least, you will be there in your own terms, with an intact ability to resist manipulation.
+The meal might not be as fresh when you arrive, and you may have to reheat it, but at least, you will be there on your own terms, with an intact ability to resist manipulation.
 You will not be in a heightened emotional state, something you can't be in if you're going into a negotiation.
+[Always negotiate unemotionally].

 > Claim your right to take time to think your way through situations when you feel pressured to do more than you want to.

 Every time someone makes you feel uncomfortable, stop going along with them and tell them you'll get back to them later.
-If your inner self signals something to you through discomfort, it is your cue to exit the situation, consult with your inner self, and then re-enter it with a clearer state of mind.
+If your inner self signals something to you through discomfort, it is your cue to exit the situation, consult with your inner self, figure out what the discomfort means, and then re-enter the conversation with a clearer state of mind.

 > Recognize an EIP’s exaggerations and consciously and actively refuse any request that makes you uncomfortable.

 Emotionally immature people actively work to sever the channel of communication between you and your inner self.
-When talking to them, you must counter this by actively ensuring that your relationship with your inner self continues to be strong.
+When talking to them, you must actively counter this by repeatedly checking in with your inner self, making sure that your relationship with it continues to be strong.

 > An EIP’s intimidating pressure, anger, and judgments can disconnect you from yourself to the point of dissociation.

+[treating you like garbage]: /blog/books/emotionally-immature-parents/10-how-to-identify-emotionally-mature-people.md
+[Marketoonist]: /blog/websites/marketoonist.com/2024-03-the-large-print-giveth.md
+[Always negotiate unemotionally]: /blog/podcasts/pivot/2025-04-25-boring-investments-unemotional-negotiations.md